1758-07-08 - Battle of Carillon

 As the colony troops and Canadians on the low ground had been left undisturbed, Lévis sent them an order to make a sortie and attack the left flank of the charging columns.
 They accordingly posted themselves among the trees along the declivity, and fired upwards at the enemy, who presently shifted their position to the right, out of the line of shot.
 The assault still continued, but in vain.

-At 6:00 p.m., there was another effort, equally fruitless.
+At 6:00 p.m., there was another equally fruitless effort against the French centre and left.
 From this time till 7:30 p.m. a lingering fight was kept up by the rangers and other provincials, firing from the edge of the woods and from behind the stumps, bushes, and fallen trees in front of the lines.
 Its only objects were to cover their comrades, who were collecting and bringing off the wounded, and to protect the retreat of the regulars, who fell back in disorder to the Falls.

 Montcalm passed along the French lines and gave the tired soldiers the thanks they nobly deserved.
 Beer, wine, and food were served out to them, and they bivouacked for the night on the level ground between the breastwork and the fort.